canonical/pebble/README.md

         # override the existing service spec in the plan with the same name.
         override: merge | replace

         # (Required in combined layer) The command to run the service.
-The
+It is executed
-        # command is executed directly, not interpreted by a shell.
+        # directly, not interpreted by a shell, and may be optionally suffixed by default
-        #
-        # The command may end with a list of arguments inside a [ ... ]
-        # block (the brackets must be surrounded by spaces).
-For example:
-        #
+        # arguments within "[" and "]" which may be overriden via --args.
-        # command: server --verbose [ --port 8080 ]
+        # Example: /usr/bin/somedaemon --db=/db/path [ --port 8080 ]
-        #
-        # These default arguments can be overridden by calling "pebble run"
-        # with the --args option.
-        #
-        # Example: /usr/bin/somecommand -b -t 30
-        command: <commmand> [ <default-arguments...> ]
+        command: <commmand>

         # (Optional) A short summary of the service.
         summary: <summary>